Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: NaI crystal detectors

 \subsubsection{$^{210}$Pb background}

+The $^{238}$U and $^{232}$Th contamination levels measured by $\alpha - \alpha$ time correlation methods summarized in Table~\ref{table:LightYield} are too low to account for the total observed $\alpha$ rates although we assume the chain equilibrium.
+This suggests that the $\alpha$ rate is dominated by the decay of $^{210}$Po ($E_{\alpha}$ = 5.3\,MeV) nuclei.
+Considering $\alpha$ quenching in the NaI(Tl) crystals, the electron-equivalent measured energy of approximately 3\,MeV in Fig.~\ref{ref:alpha_mt} matches well with the $^{210}$Po $\alpha$ energy indicated in the literatures~\cite{Bernabei:2008yh,Adhikari:2017gbj}.

-In the NaI(Tl) crystals, internal contamination of $^{210}$Pb was the dominant background in the low-energy signal region~\cite{Adhikari:2017gbj,Amare:2018ndh,Antonello2021,Fushimi:2021mez,Adhikari:2021rdm}.
-Amounts of $^{210}$Pb can be studied with the alpha event studies owing to decays of $^{210}$Po that originates from $\beta$-decay of the $^{210}$Pb nuclei as well as a 46.5\,keV $\gamma$ peak.
-Because typical contamination of $^{210}$Pb has happened during crystallization by an exposure of $^{222}$Rn, the $^{210}$Po decays grow with a lifetime of $^{210}$Po, $\tau_{^{210}\text{Po}}$=200\,days as an example shown in Fig.~\ref{ref:Pb210rate} From this fit, the $^{210}$Pb amount can be extracted~\cite{Adhikari:2017esn,Park:2020fsq}.
-Measured $^{210}$Pb levels are summarized in Table~\ref{table:LightYield}.
+In NaI(Tl) crystals, internal contamination of $^{210}$Pb was the dominant background in the low-energy signal region~\cite{Adhikari:2017gbj,Amare:2018ndh,Antonello2021,Fushimi:2021mez,Adhikari:2021rdm}. $^{210}$Pb amounts can be studied with the alpha events owing to the decay of $^{210}$Po that originates from $\beta$-decay of the $^{210}$Pb nuclei as well as a 46.5\,keV $\gamma$ peak.
+As typical contamination of $^{210}$Pb occurred during crystallization by exposure to $^{222}$Rn, the $^{210}$Po decay grows with a lifetime of $^{210}$Po, $\tau_{^{210}\text{Po}}$=200\,days as an example shown in Fig.~\ref{ref:Pb210rate}.
+From this fit, the $^{210}$Pb amount can be extracted~\cite{Adhikari:2017esn,Park:2020fsq}.
+The measured $^{210}$Pb levels are summarized in Table~\ref{table:LightYield}.